Skip to cookie consent Skip to main content

 man experiencing muscle pain after workout at the gym

-Whatever your fitness goals—from squeezing in a workout on your day off to competitive sports—sore muscles or pain with exercise might feel like a hurdle you have to jump on the way to your personal best.
+Whatever your fitness goals — from squeezing in a workout on your day off to competitive sports — sore muscles or pain with exercise might feel like a hurdle you have to jump on the way to your personal best.

 Body and muscle pains you shouldn’t ignore

-Defining the gray area between painful gains and injury requires some reflection on how the pain started, what it feels like and what happened afterward.
+Defining the gray area between painful gains and injury requires some reflection on how the pain started, what it feels like, and what happened afterward.

-Granito highlights several symptoms that point toward injury, including:
+Several symptoms that point toward injury include:

-• Sudden, sharp and lasting pain that happened during an exercise
+• Sudden, sharp, and lasting pain that happened during an exercise

 • Pain that prevents you from doing an exercise or certain movement

-• Changes in appearance around the painful area, such as swelling, bruising or deformity of any kind
+• Changes in appearance around the painful area, such as swelling, bruising, or deformity of any kind

-• Numbness, burning or tingling that spreads to your hands or legs
+• Numbness, burning, or tingling that spreads to your hands or legs

 • Pain in an area of a previously healed injury or at the site of a recent surgery

-“If something hurts and it’s limiting your function for more than 3 days, it’s something you likely need to see a doctor for,” he says.
+If something hurts and it limits your function for more than 3 days, consider seeing a doctor.

 • Chest pain